Your free business.com+ membership unlocks exclusive tech deals and advisor support

 We found AT&T’s implementation process to be straightforward.
 According to the product specialist we spoke with during our research, new AT&T Business Internet customers typically have service up and running within about a week and a half.
 Installation usually costs $99, but the fee is often waived as part of a promotional offer.

 Once the order is placed, new customers can schedule an installation appointment.
-AT&T sends an email reminder, along with a call to register your internet so it’s ready on installation day.
+AT&T sends an email reminder, followed by a call to prepare your service for installation.
 You’ll also get a reminder call the day before your appointment and a follow-up call the day after to ensure that everything went smoothly.

 Customer Support

-We were impressed that AT&T Business Internet support is available 24/7 via phone, chat and email.
-AT&T also offers a self-service Small Business Support section online, with troubleshooting tools for internet equipment and other helpful resources.
+We were impressed that AT&T Business Internet support is available 24/7 via phone, chat and online support resources.
+AT&T also offers a comprehensive self-service support center with troubleshooting guides, installation support, billing and account management tools, Express Ticketing and an extensive library of help articles and tutorials.

 During our research, we spoke with AT&T business product specialists, who addressed all our questions and concerns quickly and clearly.
 We like that potential customers who want to sign up over the phone can get expert help identifying the right internet speed, plan and terms based on their business type, number of employees, number of locations and data needs.
 You can even video chat with a virtual expert for live shopping assistance.

-We also appreciate that AT&T has ranked highest in customer satisfaction among large enterprise business internet service providers for seven consecutive years, from 2018 through 2024, according to the J.D.
+We also appreciate that AT&T ranked highest in customer satisfaction among large enterprise business internet service providers for an eighth consecutive year in the 2025 J.D.
 Power U.S. Business Internet Satisfaction Study.
+AT&T also ranked highest in the medium business segment for a third consecutive year.

 AT&T self service